davidrthorn/cross_reference/manual_tests.md

 # Properties

-* [ ] Legacy properties are correctly applied to document (requires setting props manually)
+* [x] Legacy properties are correctly applied to document (requires setting props manually)
-* [ ] Legacy properties are correctly reflected in sidebar
+* [x] Legacy properties are correctly reflected in sidebar
-* [ ] Legacy properties are replaced with correct new format properties
+* [x] Legacy properties are replaced with correct new format properties

 # Errors

 * [ ] Duplicate labels produce error on update
 * [ ] Unrecognised labels produce error on update
+* [ ] Dangling references are produce error on update